Alex04/AMRSSParser/README.md

 ===========

 AMRSSParser is simple rss parser for iOS.
 Unlike the MWFeedParser, AMRSSParser does not download the feed so that you can still use your current networking framework like AFNetworking.
+Furthermore the parser will even parse all non standard RSS elements to easily get access to all custom feed properties.

 How to use
 ===========